Itsutsushima Narao

 Itsutsushima Narao (五ツ嶋 奈良男), born as Isaichi Kanesaki (Kanesaki Isaichi (金崎伊佐一), December 22, 1912 – May 6, 1973 was a Japanese professional sumo wrestler from Minamimatsuura (now Shin-Kamigotō), Nagasaki Prefecture.

 History

 Itsutsushima was born in Minamimatsuura district in 1912, a district located on the Gotō Islands.
-Because his hometown is located in an island, he became fisherman and wrestled as an amateur sumo wrestler, serving as a local ōzeki.
+Because his hometown is located in an island, he became a fisherman, and wrestled as an amateur sumo wrestler, serving as a local ōzeki.
 His back and legs were well-trained because he was a fisherman, the roll of his boat naturally reinforcing his wrestling skills.
-One day, the Tsunenohana's retirement show came to his hometown.
-He was scouted and encouraged to join Dewanoumi stable and stepped in the ring for the first time during the May 1930 tournament.
+One day, recently retired Yokozuna Tsunenohana came to his hometown.
+He was scouted and encouraged to join Tsunenohana’s Dewanoumi stable, and he stepped in the ring for the first time during the May 1930 tournament.